What’s the Best Underfloor Heating Option – Hydronic or Electric?

 You want to reduce your overall heating costs.

-If you’ve considered these factors and you’re still not sure whether installing electric radiant heat in one part of your home or hydronic radiant heat throughout your home is the best choice, consult with a specialist like Glow.
+If you’ve considered these factors and you’re still not sure whether installing electric floor heating in one part of your home or hydronic floor heating throughout your home is the best choice, consult with a specialist like Glow.
 They’ll be able to provide you with an estimate for each installation based on your home and your heating needs.
 With those estimates, you’ll be able to make an informed decision that takes into account the total cost of installation, the amount you can expect to save in energy costs and the increase in your personal comfort, especially through the cold winter months.

 Glow can also give you extra information on the different kinds of systems they work with, options and the installation process.
-Additionally, they’ll be able to answer any other questions you might have about the benefits of radiant heating.
+Additionally, they’ll be able to answer any other questions you might have about the benefits of radiant underfloor heating, both hydronic and electric.
 The experts at Glow are always happy to assist you with your queries.